Weighing Your Options for Trading in a Vehicle

 If you’ve already paid your car off, why trade it in?
 If you have the means and space to keep it, having a backup isn’t a bad idea.
 You can drive it once or twice a week to keep it running and have it if you ever need it.
 For example, you can use it for road trips or other long drives to save miles and wear off of your new vehicle.

-Alternatively, you may think about people you know who need a “new-to-them” vehicle.
+Alternatively, you may think about people who need a “new-to-them” vehicle.
 Maybe you have a niece or nephew beginning to drive, or perhaps you have an older relative that needs a reliable vehicle.
 If so, think about ways you can help them while also recouping some of the money you invested in your vehicle.

 Choosing what to do with your current vehicle after a new purchase is a big decision.
 If you have questions about your vehicle’s value, your options for trading up or investing in a gap warranty on a new loan, our team is here to help.